From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Implementation Detail

 \subsection{Ablation Study}

-In this section, we will test the performance of Alg.~\ref{alg:lcb-greedy} with different choices of $\eta$.
-Specifically, we will choose four choices of $\eta\in\{0.1,0.5,1,1.5\}$.
-We will use the same experiment setup as in Section~\ref{sec:experiments} and fix $\gamma=-0.9$.
+In this section, we will test the performance of Alg.~\ref{alg:lcb-greedy} with different choices of $\eta$ and $\gamma$. \paragraph{Choice of $\eta$:} We will choose four choices of $\eta\in\{0.1,0.5,1,1.5\}$.
+We will fix the $\gamma$ and $p$ to align with the choice of $\gamma$ used for experiments in Section~\ref{sec:experiments}.
+As shown in Figures~\ref{fig:sub9}-\ref{fig:sub13}